nopain1210/windows-fonts/README.md

 # Windows Standard Fonts
-Fonts extract from Windows 10 iso.
+Extract and convert fonts from Windows 10 iso.

 **Install on Linux:**